 The bottom line?
 With regular screening programs for colorectal cancer, employers can play a pivotal role in saving lives and reducing health care costs.
 Learn more about how Everlywell is helping employers screen their employees (including the at-home colon cancer test) with at-home lab tests here.

 Improving patient experience measures

 Colorectal Cancer Screening is a required Healthcare Effectiveness Data and Information Set (HEDIS) measure.
 It assesses whether adults age 50–75 undergo the above-mentioned screenings at their recommended cadence.
-By engaging your members with colorectal cancer screening options such as an annual FIT, you are improving the overall quality of care provided to your members.
+By engaging your members with colorectal cancer screening options such as an annual FIT test, you are improving the overall quality of care provided to your members.
 An at-home lab test with a high Net Promoter Score (NPS) like the Everlywell FIT colorectal cancer screening test can also help create a positive member experience.
 As patient experience and satisfaction become increasingly adopted performance metrics for plans and providers, it is important to engage in programs that directly benefit these measures.
 In addition, at-home lab tests are a convenient and effective solution for closing gaps in care, helping your plan increase compliance rates.

 In a 2011 study of over 3.2 million members, Kaiser Permanente began using targeted mail outreach to encourage their participants to participate in FIT screening.
 The results of this outreach, combined with opportunistic screening measures, resulted in the proportion of the commercially insured population screened in accordance with HEDIS measures at Kaiser increased from 37 to 69% from 2005 to 2010, and the proportion of the Medicare population screened increased from 41 to 78%.
 Unpublished data indicate this increase in screening has been associated with a change in cancer stage and even the incidence of colorectal cancer among the Kaiser population.